Novelty Detection via Robust Variational Autoencoding: EXPERIMENTS

+We remark that IF, LOF and RSRAE were originally proposed for outlier detection and we thus apply their trained model for detecting novelties in the test data.

 For MAW and the above four reconstruction-based methods, that is, DAGMM, DSEBMs, OCGAN and RSRAE, we use the following structure of encoders and decoders, which vary with the type of data (images or non-images).
 For non-images, which are mapped to feature vectors of dimension $D$, the encoder is a fully connected network with output channels $(32, 64, 128, 128 \times 4)$.
 The decoder is a fully connected network with output channels $(128, 64, 32, D)$, followed by a normalization layer at the end.
 For image datasets, the encoder has three convolutional layers with output channels $(32, 64, 128)$, kernel sizes $(5\times5, 5\times5, 3\times3)$ and strides $(2, 2, 2)$.
 Its output is flattened to lie in $\R^{128}$ and then mapped into a $128 \times 4$ dimensional vector using a dense layer (with output channels $128 \times 4$).
 The decoder of image datasets first applies a dense layer from $\R^2$ to $\R^{128}$ and then three deconvolutional layers with output channels $(64, 32, 3)$, kernel sizes $(3\times3, 5\times5, 5\times5)$ and strides $(2, 2, 2)$.
+For all experiments, the MAW discriminator is a fully connected network with size $(32, 64, 128, 1)$.

-For MAW we set the following parameters, where additional details are in \S\ref{sec:alg}.
+For MAW we set the following parameters, where additional details are in the supplementary materials.
 Intrinsic dimension: $d=2$; mixture parameter: $\eta = 5/6$, sampling number: $T=5$, and size of $\mA$ (used for dimension reduction): $128 \times 2$.
-For all experiments, the discriminator is a fully connected network with size $(32, 64, 128, 1)$.
+We further test the sensitivity of MAW to changes of the hyperparameters $d$ and $\eta$ in the supplementary materials.
+The code is available at \url{https://github.com/JCL823/MAW}.

-\subsection{Comparison of MAW with state-of-the-art methods}
+\subsection{Comparison of MAW with State-of-the-art Methods}